Jamaican flowers for my wedding

 I called the Jamaica Customs office in Montego Bay and was told YES.
 You actually get up to three months on the 'temporary' status.

 You will however need to get an import licence before you it is shipped.
-The customs officer will value the car and determine the duty.

 You will be asked to deposit the duty, and upon leaving the country, your money will be fully refunded.
-I think they take the deposit just in case you get confortable here and decide to leave :-)

 The contact number for the Montego Bay Customs at the Sangster's International Airport is 876-979-9211 or 876-952-5305.
 They can provide further direction to you.